 Forget notions of kitsch coastal schemes, Farrow & Ball blue paint is a modern update.

 Opulent and rich, Stiffkey Blue will create an exotic feel and bring the outdoors into your home.

 This blue makes such a strong statement that it can stand up on its own.
 Drawing Room Blue has a clean, graphic feel that works particularly well alongside black paint.
 When contrasted with white, it gains a regal edge, looking deeper and more intense.

 5. Claydon Blue

 This season, paint trends are definitely leaning towards the deep, evocative moods of the Old Masters.
 The colors and composition of the Old Master paintings are a wonderfully rich source of inspiration.
 Evocative of nature, this colour is part of Farrow & Ball's archive collection.

 Deep navy tones promote calmness and are the perfect choice for your living room, bedroom or even your garden – typically spaces that you go to for escape and respite.

-Blue consistently tops the charts of our favourite colours but when it comes to decorating, it’s negative connotations of being cold and masculine.
-It can make some feel nervous about using it as a leading colour in the home.
-But a major plus that’s worth bearing in mind is that blue that it works well with our northern hemisphere light which, for most of the year, is already quite blue.
+Blue consistently tops the charts of our favourite colors but when it comes to decorating, its negative connotations of being cold and masculine can stop some of us paying it due attention.
+But a major plus that’s worth bearing in mind is that blue works well with northern hemisphere light which, for most of the year, is already quite blue.

-Calm, cool and collected, the colour blue is a decorating win-win: not only does it make a beautiful base for a scheme but it’s scientifically proven to be a subconsciously calming shade, making it the ideal colour for a children's room.
+Calm, cool and collected, the color blue is a decorating win-win: not only does it make a beautiful base for a scheme but it’s scientifically proven to be a subconsciously calming shade, making it the ideal color for a children's room.